-Our theatre students have unique opportunities to gain on-the-job training by working within the department.
-They develop pre-professional skills in such areas as the:
+Our theatre students have unique opportunities to gain on-the-job training within the department.
+They develop pre-professional skills which prepare them for graduate school or professional work after graduation.

 Please feel free to visit with our faculty members if you have any questions or are seeking advice on how to prepare for a career in theatre.

-View our Alumni Profiles articles to hear from former students.
+View our Alumni Profiles articles to hear the outcomes of our graduates.

 "I was able to work on a main stage show as a sophomore as a design assistant to Lisa Lantz.
 I attended rehearsals and production meetings and provided input on the creation and distribution of costumes for the dance piece Highway 57.
 I also got to explore designing in a totally new medium with A Thread in the Dark.
 I was the puppet designer for the show and used lighting gels for the projections and created the Minotaur head with foam.
 It was another incredible experience working with production members and being able to put in my creative ideas to a main stage show.
 The director Ylfa Muindi was great to work with, she gave me a lot of creative liberty in what the projections would look like and also gave guidance when I needed it."